sapphirecat/termitheme/README.txt

 For settings not stored in the theme file, such as select-by-word characters and compatibility options, import.py copies the settings from the default profile.
-To use a differet profile, use the --base (-b) option:
+To use a different profile, use the --base (-b) option:

 	$ ./import.py --base Minotaur BlackRock.zip